 Although Ukrainian is the official language, most people also speak Russian, particularly in the east and south of the country.
-Knowledge of English has become more common in younger people and will usually be spoken in major hotels and tourist destinations, but it is not widely spoken amongst people from older generations.
+Knowledge of English has become more common among younger people and will usually be spoken in major hotels and tourist destinations, but it is not widely spoken amongst people from older generations.

 Some of Ukraine’s most popular dishes include borscht (a soup made of meat and beets), varenyky (dumplings stuffed with potatoes, meat, vegetables, or fruits), and a variety of delicious baked goods.
 When in Ukraine, enjoy a hearty meal with strong spirits and good company!